You are here

 1) Why does ODIHR publish hate crime data every year?

-ODIHR publishes information on hate crimes and incidents across the region because it was tasked by OSCE participating States to present statistics and information on hate crime legislation, investigation, prosecution and sentencing, as well as to share good practices.
+ODIHR publishes information on hate crimes and incidents across the OSCE region in line with its mandate.
+Accordingly, ODIHR has been tasked by the 57 OSCE participating States to present statistics and information on hate crime legislation, investigation, prosecution and sentencing, as well as to share good practices.

 2) Where does the information come from?